Peugeot lifts cash target as cutbacks kick in

 Peugeot is Europe's second-biggest carmaker by sales and the region's worst casualty of a brutal auto sales slump now in its sixth year.
 After a 5 billion euro net loss in 2012, Peugeot lost more ground in the first half with a 13.3 percent decline in European car sales - twice the market decline.

-Chief Executive Philippe Varin is fighting back with spending cuts, joint vehicle programmes with new alliance partner GM and the elimination of 11,200 jobs over two years.
+Chief Executive Philippe Varin is fighting back with spending cuts, joint vehicle programs with new alliance partner GM and the elimination of 11,200 jobs over two years.

 "The GM alliance is in the execution phase with the first purchasing savings (achieved) in the first half," Varin told analysts.